March 25, 2020

 Although we call Apache a web server, it is not a physical server, but rather a software that runs on a server.
 Its job is to establish a connection between a server and the browsers of website visitors (Firefox, Google Chrome, Safari, etc.) while delivering files back and forth between them (client-server structure).
 Apache is a cross-platform software, therefore it works on both Unix and Windows servers.

-When a visitor wants to load a page on your website, for instance, the homepage or your “About Us” page, their browser sends a request to your server and Apache returns a response with all the requested files (text, images, etc.).
-The server and the client communicate through the HTTP protocol and Apache is responsible for the smooth and secure communication between the two machines.
+When a visitor wants to load a page on your website, for instance, the homepage or your “About Us” page, their browser sends a request to your server, and Apache returns a response with all the requested files (text, images, etc.).
+The server and the client communicate through the HTTP protocol, and the Apache software is responsible for the smooth and secure communication between the two machines.

 Apache is highly customizable, as it has a module-based structure.
 Modules allow server administrators to turn additional functionalities on and off.
 Apache has modules for security, caching, URL rewriting, password authentication, and more.
 You can also set up your own server configurations through a file called .htaccess, which is an Apache configuration file supported with all Hostinger plans.

-Besides Apache, there are many other web servers as well.
+Besides Apache, there are many other popular web servers.
 Each web server application has been created for a different purpose.
 While Apache is the most widely used, it has quite a few alternatives and rivals.

 Nginx, pronounced Engine-X, is a newer web server application first released in 2004.
 As of today, it has gained quite a popularity among website owners.
 Nginx was created to solve the so-called c10k problem, meaning that a web server that uses threads to handle user requests is unable to manage more than 10,000 connections at the same time.